ilya1st/goservicetools/README.md

 ## Overview

-This pacakage was written for case you need write own unix service in golang.
+This package was written for case you need write own unix service in golang.
 For example.
 I want my application to have following things:

  1. Application must have own configuration file and tools to read them.
-And must work at least in 3 enviromnents defined by ENV variable or command line option(prod, dev, test)
+And must work at least in 3 environments defined by ENV variable or command line option(prod, dev, test)
- 1. Application must be able write own log files and support at least 2 formats(plain and json) an 4 outputs(stderr, file, syslog, and no outout) with syslog like facilities.
+ 1. Application must be able write own log files and support at least 2 formats(plain and json) an 4 outputs(stderr, file, syslog, and no output) with syslog like facilities.
  1. Application must be able work as daemon:
     1. Support SIGINT, SIGTERM
     1. Support work with logrotate and reopen logs on SIGHUP signal.